ogc1231/comprehensible-spanish-frontend/README.md

 - [canva](https://www.canva.com/) was used to create the difficulty level icons.

 ## User Stories
 ### General Site Users
 - As a general site user I can view a navbar from every page, so that I can navigate easily between pages. `(MUST HAVE)`
 - As a general site user I can navigate through pages quickly, so that I can view content seamlessly without page refresh. `(MUST HAVE)`
-- As a general site user I can see sign in and sign up options, so that I can sign in/sign up when I want. `(MUST HAVE)`
 - As a general site user I can view the details of an individual resource, so that I can learn more about it. `(MUST HAVE)`
 - As a general site user I can view all resources that have been created by all users, so that I can discover new resources or accents and learn more about them. `(MUST HAVE)`
 - As a general site user I can view most the popular resources ordered by most favourited/popular first, so that I can see what is the most popular content and learn more about them. `(SHOULD HAVE)`